 No. Discharge of waste-water to water, soil or sewage system belonging to another entity Emissions volume Score 1.
-Discharge of biologically degradable municipal or industrial waste-water to water or soil from waste-water treatment plant with load no less than 100 thousand PE Discharge of biologically non-degradable waste-water to water from industrial waste-water treatment plants, containing particularly harmful substances from list I Discharge of waste-water to water or soil from industrial very large 5 waste-water treatment plant, in volumes of at least 10 000 m /d 2.
-Discharge of biologically degradable municipal or industrial waste-water to water or soil from treatment plant with load exceeding 15 thousand PE and less than 100 thousand PE Discharge of biologically non-degradable waste-water to water or soil from industrial treatment plants, containing particularly harmful substances from list II Discharge of waste-water to water or soil from industrial treatment plant, in volumes exceeding 1 000 m/d and duża 4 less than 10 000 m3/d 3. - Discharge of biologically degradable municipal or industrial waste-water to waters or soil from treatment plant with load exceeding 2000 thousand PE and less than 15 thousand PE average 3 Discharge of waste-water to waters or soil from industrial treatment plants, in volumes exceeding 100 m/d and less than 1000 m/d Discharge of industrial waste-water containing substances particularly harmful to water environment, to external sewage system from list I or II - Discharge of rainfall waste-water to waters or soil from treatment devices with a nominal flow exceeding 300 l/s.
-4. - Discharge of biologically degradable municipal or industrial waste-water to waters or soil from waste-water treatment plant with load no less than 2 thousand PE Discharge of biologically non-degradable industrial wastewater not containing substances particularly harmful to water environment from treatment plant to waters, in amounts not exceeding 100 m/d Discharge of remaining rainfall waste-water to waters or small 2 soil 5. - Discharge of industrial waste-water not containing substances particularly harmful to water environment, to external sewage system very small 1 - Discharge of rainfall waste-water to an external sewage system - Discharge of household waste-water to an external sewage system
+Discharge of biologically degradable municipal or industrial waste-water to water or soil from waste-water treatment plant with load no less than 100 thousand PE Discharge of biologically non-degradable waste-water to water from industrial waste-water treatment plants, containing particularly harmful substances from list I Discharge of waste-water to water or soil from industrial very large 5 waste-water treatment plant, in volumes of at least 10 000 m3/d 2.
+Discharge of biologically degradable municipal or industrial waste-water to water or soil from treatment plant with load exceeding 15 thousand PE and less than 100 thousand PE Discharge of biologically non-degradable waste-water to duża 4 water or soil from industrial treatment plants, containing particularly harmful substances from list II - Discharge of waste-water to water or soil from industrial treatment plant, in volumes exceeding 1 000 m3/d and less than 10 000 m3/d 3. - Discharge of biologically degradable municipal or industrial waste-water to waters or soil from treatment plant with load exceeding 2000 thousand PE and less than 15 thousand PE average 3 - Discharge of waste-water to waters or soil from industrial treatment plants, in volumes exceeding 100 m 3 /d and less than 1000 m 3 /d Discharge of industrial waste-water containing substances particularly harmful to water environment, to external sewage system from list I or II - Discharge of rainfall waste-water to waters or soil from treatment devices with a nominal flow exceeding 300 l/s.
+4. Discharge of biologically degradable municipal or industrial waste-water to waters or soil from waste-water treatment plant with load no less than 2 thousand PE Discharge of biologically non-degradable industrial waste- water not containing substances particularly harmful to water environment from treatment plant to waters, in amounts not exceeding 100 m3/d - Discharge of remaining rainfall waste-water to waters or small 2 - Soil Discharge of industrial wests water not containing 5.
+Discharge of industrial waste-water not containing substances particularly harmful to water environment, to external sewage system very small 1 Discharge of rainfall waste-water to an external sewage system - Discharge of household waste-water to an external sewage system poet negative criterion is decisive for the final assessment and l I

-\ one most negative criterion is decisive for the final assessment and score
+^{} one most negative criterion is decisive for the final assessment and score

-Tabel No.7Emission of ashes or gases to air [s3]- table No. 7
+Tabel No.7 Emission of ashes or gases to air [s3]- table No. 7

 No. Emission of ashes or gases to air Emissions volume Score 1.
 Facilities obliged to carry out continuous measurements of energetic or technological emission of ashes or gases to air very large 5 2.
 Facilities obliged to carry out periodic measurements of energetic or technological emission of ashes or gases to air large 4 3.
 Other facilities obliged to obtain permit for emission of ashes or gasses to air average 3 4.
-Facilities obliged to notify the operating installation in a

-competent environmental authority small 2

-as regards emission of ashes or gases to air

-5. Facilities not obliged to obtain permit or notify the operating installation in a competent environmental authority as regards emission of ashes or gases to air very small 1
+Facilities obliged to notify the operating installation in a competent environmental authority as regards emission of ashes or gases to air small 2 5.
+Facilities not obliged to obtain permit or notify the operating installation in a competent environmental authority as very small 1 regards emission of ashes or gases to air

-Generating hazardous waste or non-hazardous waste [s4] - table No. 8
+Generating hazardous waste or non-hazardous waste [s41 - table No. 8